-I judge you according to my belief system of what I believe is right or wrong for me and only me.
+I judge you according to my belief system of what I believe is right or wrong for me.
 I view life by comparing and differentiating between negative or positive possibilities on any given subject about you.
 You are either benefiting me or hurting me.
 If you can do nothing to help meet or satisfy my needs, I will replace you with someone who can offer me a better alternative.

 The apostle Paul speaks of putting on the mind of Christ.
 It is exchanging our way of thinking for a new way of thinking and processing life.

 It views life from a holistic perspective, not having to take a side on every issue.
 It no longer labels and divides people by their value and worth to us.
-You can sit back and observe a situation whatever it may be from politics to religion without rendering judgment and causing more conflict and division.
+You can sit back and observe a situation, whatever it may be, from politics to religion, without rendering judgment and causing more conflict and division.

 The spiritual danger in dualist thinking is I conclude what I believe about Christ is how everybody else should think and feel about Christ.